 England’s First Ever Adaptive Surfing Course

 Adaptive surfing is often breezed over, or not even mentioned, on level 1 coach’s course.
 Some people don’t know adaptive surfing exists.
 Last year saw the UK’s first National Adaptive Surfing Championships, just down the road from us, here in Cornwall.
 Hawaii, the USA, France and South Africa are currently charging ahead in their development of adaptive surfing oppertunities.
-However, England are now doing there best to be up there with the world leaders.
+However, England are now doing their best to be up there with the world leaders.

 What is our national surfing community doing to work towards this?